 How to get stains out of couch cushions

 Accidents in the living room often involve your beloved sofa and result in stained cushion pillows.
 Do not panic!
 The good news is that removing the unwanted stains is entirely possible when using the right tools and cleaning solutions.
-The main rule to remember is the sooner you tackle the stain, the higher the chance of successfully removing it and saving the cushion covers you have.
+The primary rule to remember is the sooner you tackle the stain, the higher the chance of successfully removing it and saving the cushion covers you have.
 Follow that tip for cleaning your mattress.

 Here are the most common stains on sofa cushions and tips for removing them.